ssamatkar/DevOps-Essentials/README.md

 * In **Private Key** Select **Enter directly** then Copy-Paste the Private Key and then click on **Add** .

 **Note:**
-To get the private key, Go to your **CICD-anchored EC2 machine** and run below command.
+To get the private key, Go to your **Docker-server** and run below command.
 ```
 cd /root/.ssh
 cat id_rsa